flyinvyn/BE-Blogging/README.md

 + **User Authentication**: Secure user authentication system allowing bloggers to register, log in, and manage their accounts.
 + **Create and Edit Article**: Write and edit blog posts using a rich text editor with various formatting options.
 + **Search Functionality**: Implement a search feature to help users quickly find relevant content.
-+ **Responsive Design**: Ensure the application is accessible and usable on various devices, including desktops, tablets, and smartphones.

 ## Technologies Used

 ### Backend: